erik-333/art/README.md

 - Support for multiline input.
 - Can double the size of given input in real-time
 - Handles errors effectively and in-depth

-## Technologies used

-- Go used for logic

 ## Installation